-- 8.1 How has sustainability been considered in the development of the Plan? - 8.1.1 Sustainability has been considered from the outset of the development of the plan and has been subject to sustainability assessment throughout, including the following documents: - Scoping Report, 2014 - Issues and Options Sustainability Appraisal, 2014 - Draft Estates Local Plan, February 2016 - Draft Estates Local Plan SA, February 2016 - Submission Draft Estates Local Plan, November 2016 - SA of the Submission Draft Estates Local Plan, November 2016 - SA of the Submission Version Estates Local Plan, March 2017 (this document) - 8.1.2 The overall vision for the ELP is:
+8.1 How has sustainability been considered in the development of the Plan?

+- 8.1.1 Sustainability has been considered from the outset of the development of the plan and has been subject to sustainability assessment throughout, including the following documents: - Scoping Report, 2014 - Issues and Options Sustainability Appraisal, 2014 - Draft Estates Local Plan, February 2016 - Draft Estates Local Plan SA, February 2016 - Submission Draft Estates Local Plan, November 2016 - SA of the Submission Draft Estates Local Plan, November 2016 - SA of the Submission Version Estates Local Plan, March 2017 (this document)

+8.1.2 The overarching vision for the ELP is now included within a new Policy OEP1:

-"The creation of sustainable, well designed safe neighbourhoods with good quality new homes, that maintain and enhance a healthy local community, improve living standards and create good environments."
+" Development proposals for Eastfields (Mitcham), High Path (South Wimbledon) and Ravensbury (Mitcham/Morden) must create sustainable, well designed, safe neighbourhoods with good quality new homes that maintain and enhance a healthy local community, improve living standards and create safe environments."